kfowlks/Todo-App/README.md

-Simple Todo Application Stripes + Spring + Sql2o + HSQLDB
+Simple Todo-App Application (Stripes + Spring + Sql2o + HSQLDB)
 =================================================

 The intent of this project is demonstrate a simple java stack that can be deployed and run locally using common tools.
-This application attempts to show the simplistic of Java when used with modern tools and frameworks.
+This application attempts to show the simplistic nature of Java when used with modern tools/framework.

-Gradle is use for the dependency managment
+Gradle is use for the dependency management

 >*** Important ***
 > You also need JDK 1.7